saikiranchalla1/learning-docker-kubernetes-on-azure-aks/00_LNRS-Sprint/README.md

 2. Github repository with all the code and manifest files.
 3. A screenshot of JIRA roadmap.
 4. Recording of the Sprint demo where each developer will demo what he/she worked on during the Sprint.
+5. Recording of the retrospective meeting at the end of the sprint.

 **REMEMBER!
 THE FOCUS OF THIS PROJECT IS TO LEARN MORE ABOUT HOW AN AGILE TEAM SELF-ORGANIZES ITSELF TO ACHIEVE THE PRODUCT GOALS.**.